OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Results

 \paragraph{Molecular Systems in Solvents}

-\ourmodel{} can readily process molecular systems in different solvents.
-Therefore, we assess its performance using the Hessian QM9 dataset \cite{williams2025hessianqm9}, which is a quantum chemistry database (calculated at the $\omega$B97x/6-31G* level of theory) of molecular systems in four implicit solvents.

-We trained a single \ourmodel{} model to predict the total energies $E_\text{tot}$ of different molecules in the four different solvents: vacuum ($\epsilon_r=1.0$), water ($\epsilon_r=80.0$), tetrahydrofuran (THF) ($\epsilon_r=7.6$), and toluene ($\epsilon_r=2.4$).
-The orbital features are generated with the CPCM method \cite{barone1998cpcm1} during SCF procedures.
+We trained a single \ourmodel{} model to predict the total energies $E_\text{tot}$ of molecules in the four solvent environments: vacuum, water, tetrahydrofuran (THF), and toluene.
+Orbital features were generated using the ALPB method \cite{sigalov2006alpb,ehlert2021alpb2}, chosen after ablation studies with other implicit solvation methods (\SI{}Table \ref{tab:app:hessian_qm9_diff_solvents})

 As shown in Figure \ref{fig:hessian_qm9_result}(A), the error distributions for different solvents are almost identical, demonstrating the robust performance of \ourmodel{} for different solvents.
-Additionally, the MAEs for different solvents are almost equal while being significantly smaller than chemical accuracy (Figure \ref{fig:hessian_qm9_result}(B)).
-Similar to spin and charge effect, \ourmodel{} is able to distinguish the molecules in different solvents and their corresponding effects on electronic structures.
+Compared to baselines provided in \cite{williams2025hessianqm9}, \ourmodel{} records about 3-4 times smaller MAE across different solvents.
+Additionally, the MAEs for different solvents are very close while also being significantly smaller than chemical accuracy (Figure \ref{fig:hessian_qm9_result}(B)).

 An example of this perturbation is illustrated in \SI{}Figure \ref{fig:app:hessian_qm9_solvent_comparison}.
 In addition, we conducted another set of experiments using uniform external electric fields as an environmental effect.
 The results are presented in \SI{}\appendixsection{} \ref{app:qm9star_in_random_efield}.